Ahmad Ghasemi

 aghasemi (at) umass [dot] edu

 I am a Postdoctoral Research Fellow and Adjunct Faculty in Electrical & Computer Engineering at the University of Massachusetts Amherst.
-My research is in the foundations of machine learning, with an emphasis on statistical complexity, minimax analysis, and structure-aware learning theory.
-I study how dependence structure, topology, and problem geometry change the effective difficulty of estimation, generalization, and sampling, and how these changes should inform algorithm and system design.
+My research is in the foundations of machine learning, with an emphasis on graph-structured learning, minimax analysis, and structure-aware complexity.
+I study how graph topology, dependence, and problem geometry change the effective difficulty of estimation and generalization, and how these structural effects should inform algorithm design.

 Quick pathways

-Much of my work starts from a simple observation: classical i.i.d.-based intuition often fails in the settings that matter most for modern ML, including graph-structured data, sequential dependence, and constrained inference.
-In these regimes, nominal sample size can be a poor proxy for effective information, and performance may be limited by dependence, mixing, or computational budget rather than model capacity alone.
-My approach is to identify the relevant structural regime, prove sharp lower/upper bounds where possible, and use those results to design diagnostics, algorithms, and evaluation protocols that remain meaningful in practice.
+Much of my work starts from a simple observation: classical i.i.d.-based intuition often breaks down in the graph-structured and dependent settings that matter most for modern machine learning.
+In these regimes, nominal sample size can be a poor proxy for effective information, and performance may be limited by topology, dependence, or computational budget rather than model capacity alone.
+My approach is to identify the relevant structural regime, prove sharp lower or upper bounds where possible, and use those results to design algorithms, diagnostics, and evaluation protocols that remain meaningful in practice.

 Active projects and proof points

-• Minimax sample complexity of GNNs under dependence/topology (ICLR 2026): I developed minimax lower bounds and structural regime characterizations for message-passing GNNs, identifying when generalization follows classical sample-size behavior versus when graph-induced dependence and mixing constraints dominate the effective sample complexity.
+Minimax sample complexity of GNNs under topology and dependence (ICLR 2026): I developed minimax lower bounds and structural regime characterizations for message-passing GNNs, identifying when generalization follows classical sample-size behavior versus when graph-induced dependence and mixing constraints dominate effective sample complexity.

 Research agenda

-My current research agenda centers on structure-aware complexity in modern machine learning, with three connected directions:
+My current research agenda centers on graph-structured learning and structure-aware complexity in modern machine learning, with three connected directions:

-1. Learning and inference under dependence: minimax limits, regime characterization, and effective sample-size phenomena in graph and sequential settings.
+- Learning under dependence: minimax limits, regime characterization, and effective sample-size phenomena in graph and sequential settings.

 Teaching